emilelampe/emilelampe.github.io/index.md

 ### You Need A Budget - Splitwise Connect

 Connects personal finance app You Need A Budget with cost-sharing app Splitwise.
-Transactions marked as 'shared' in YNAB are automatically uploaded to Splitwise.
-Transactions payed by a friend on Splitwise are automatically added as a shared transaction to YNAB.
-This reduces keeping track of shared transactions in both apps to only marking them once as shared in YNAB.
+Reduces manually uploading and keeping track of shared transactions in both apps to only marking transactions as ‘shared’ once in YNAB.

 <img src="images/ynab-splitwise.jpg?raw=true"/>